luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 ------------------------

 An example would be a hand landmark detector on DepthAI.
-With a regular camera, this network returns the 2D (XY) coordinates of all 21 hand landmarks (contours of all joints in fingers).
-Using this same network with DepthAI, these 21 hand landmarks are now 3D points in physical space instead of 2D points in pixel space
+With a regular camera, this network returns the 2D (XY) coordinates of all 21 hand landmarks (contours of all joints of the fingers).
+Using this same network with DepthAI, these 21 hand landmarks are now 3D points in physical space instead of 2D points in pixel space.

 .. image:: https://user-images.githubusercontent.com/18037362/156813885-146602d9-e5f9-4afa-9542-7904c7e236b3.gif
   :target: https://www.youtube.com/watch?v=xXXsT6afW6E